MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 Make sure that the groups you want to use with Azure Information Protection are displayed.
 For the groups displayed, the email addresses in the **ProxyAddresses** column can be used to authorize the group members for Azure Information Protection.

+Then check that the groups contain the users (or other groups) that you want to use for Azure Information Protection.
+You can use PowerShell to do this (for example, [Get-​Msol​Group​Member](/powershell/module/msonline/Get-MsolGroupMember?view=azureadps-1.0), or use your management portal.

-For the two administration scenarios that use security groups, you can use the following PowerShell command to find the object ID and display name that might be needed to specify these groups:
+For the two administration scenarios that use security groups, you can use the following PowerShell command to find the object ID and display name that can be used to identify these groups:

 	Get-MsolGroup | where {$_.GroupType -eq "Security"}

 For onboarding controls, you must specify the object ID.
 For delegated administration, if you want to use a security group instead of a mail-enabled group, you can specify the object ID or display name.
 If you prefer, you can also use the Azure portal to copy the values for the object ID and the display name.